wilsonCernWq/TinyVolumeRenderer/projects/slice/README.md

 For each iteration:

-1. Determine the depth of the current slices we are going to render.
+1. Determine the depth of the current slice we are going to render.

 2. Compute vertices of the proxy geometry using a plane-box intersection.

-3. Sort the vertices in counter-clockwise order to form a TRIANGLE_FAN
+3. Sort the vertices in counter-clockwise order to form a [TRIANGLE_FAN](https://en.wikipedia.org/wiki/Triangle_fan)

-4. Render the triangle fan with one framebuffer as input texture, the other one as rendering target
+4. Render the TRIANGLE_FAN with one framebuffer as input texture, the other one as rendering target

-5. Inside the shader, the program computes the color of each fragment, and then compose the rendered color with the accumulated color read from the texture.
+5. Inside the shader, the program computes the color of each fragment, and then compose (back-to-front) the rendered color with the accumulated color read from the texture.
 The composed color will be written to the second framebuffer obejct

 6. Once everything is done, the program will swap the two framebuffers and start a new iteration until we finish all slices.

 ## What resources you used ##